Revised July 14, 2020

 Can COVID-19 be transmitted from humans to dogs and dogs to humans?

 On Feb.
 28, 2020, a dog in Hong Kong tested positive for COVID-19.
 It is suspected to be a case of human to animal transmission from infected owner to their own pet.
 There is currently no evidence that dogs can spread the infection.
 The dog did not show any clinical signs of illness and the virus was no longer detectable on the tests within five days.
-Since this one incident, no further dogs have had positive tests for COVID-19.
-No cases of cats or other domestic animals have been detected with COVID-19.
+Since this one incident, one additional dog had a positive test for COVID-1, again with no symptoms One cat in Belgium, living with a COVID positive human, tested positive for COVID-19 with no symptoms of disease.
+No cases in other domestic animals have been detected with COVID-19.

 If you are ill with COVID-19, it is recommended that you limit contact with animals until more information is known about the virus.
 Have another member of your household take care of walking, feeding and playing with your pet.
 If you have a service animal or you must care for your pet, then wear a facemask.
 Do not share food, kiss, or hug them, and wash your hands before and after any contact with them.